Nilesh066/signup-login-dashboard/README.md

 2. Paste all the files from database_mongoDB inside dump file.
 3. Run command prompt as administrator.
 4. Change the directory to "C:\Program Files\MongoDB\Server\4.0\bin".
-5. Type mongorestore --db book-an-appoinment
+5. Type mongorestore --db regalmojo

 ## For starting frontEnd
 1. Open cmd.